scanpay/woocommerce-scanpay/readme.txt

 == Changelog ==

+= 1.0.10 =
+Fixed some cases where the code added in 1.0.9 would kick in when it should not.

 = 1.0.9 =
 Added support for hooks changing total.
 This will make coupon plugins that modifies the grand total also change the actualy paid amount.